Sample Chapters

 A few parents from the playground stand on the steps by the entrance gate.
 Anxious faces.
 He asks if one of them can wait for the police while he runs home to see if his daughter is there.
 A woman in tan shorts and flip flops steps forward, introducing herself.

 Finn pulls up his photo album, looking for a photo of Evie to send to the woman, something she can show the police.
 He swipes through his recent photos, usually a string of Evie pics punctuated by the occasional shot of something else.
-But there are no photos of her—not the one of her blowing out her rainbow-colored birthday candles, not the one of her holding a ladybug in her hand, not the one of her curled up on Keira’s lap.
+But there are no photos of her—not the one of her dressed as Frida Kahlo on Halloween, not the one of her curled up reading on Keira’s lap, not the one of her blowing out her birthday candles.
 He flips frantically back and forth through his album.
 Photos for work, of frayed shingles, bent pipe flanges.
 Where are the pictures of Evie?
 There are dozens of them.
 Hundreds probably.
 He can’t take enough of them.
 Is worried he’ll look back one day and wish he took more.
 No way he deleted them.
 He checks his deleted items anyway, doesn’t find them there.

 A cold shudder tears through him.